-Lower Big Thompson River Professional Review and Guide
+Lower Big Thompson River Professional Guide

 "This section of the Big Thompson River begins below Lake Estes in Estes Park and winds east for about 20 miles through the Big Thompson Canyon Ouzel Creek in Rocky Mountain National Park’s Wild Basin into the city of Loveland.
 A major flood in 1976 blew out much of the canyon but resulted in a significant stream-restoration effort, which has created one of the most popular trout fisheries on the Front Range.